pondersource/peppol-php/docs/ngi-assure-proposal.md

 To make Federated Bookkeeping a reality, we propose an open source implementation of the popular EU-backed Peppol standard, integrated directly with popular open source bookkeeping systems, and extended to allow participants self-host their public key information.

 Peppol is a new successful e-Invoicing network, driven by the EU to unite government procurement processes.
-It can be used to send purchase orders and invoices from any legal person to any other legal person in any of the participating countries.
+It can be used to send invoices from any legal person to any other legal person in any of the participating countries.

-Peppol uses a four-corner model, where every document sent goes from the sender (1) via the sending gateway (2) to the receiving gateway (3) to the recipient (4).
-This is similar to how home internet works: your home router is not directly connected to the internet, your ISP acts as your gateway.
-Both the sender and the receiver are at arm's length from the core network, via an access point service.
-This service validates and vouches for the identity of all senders and receivers.

-For many electronic invoices, both the sender and the recipient are legal entities in a European country.
-With a little bit of effort, and sometimes even zero cost, a legal entity can obtain a Peppol ID at one of the many existing Peppol gateways.
-The sender can then pay their gateway to relay outgoing invoices from them, and the recipient can pay their gateway to relay incoming invoices to them.
-Often, both the sending gateway service and the receiving gateway service, come as part of a package deal for those who use SaaS closed-source bookkeeping software providers.

-For legal entities that use open-source bookkeeping software (Odoo, Dolibarr, ERPNext), it is usually a bit harder but still not impossible to send and receive invoices via Peppol: they can set up an SMTP connection or a custom webhook between their bookkeeping system and a commercial Peppol gateway service like StoreCove or one of the many others.
-This would probably require them to pay a monthly subscription fee, which can be hundreds of euros per month, and most gateways only operate in some specific countries, so there are some hurdles, but it's technically feasible today.
+Just like home internet users need to use an Internet Service Provider to get onto the main global tcp/ip network that we call internet, bookkeeping systems need to go through a certified Peppol gateway server to get onto the main global Peppol network.
+The sending gateway certifies the identity of the sender (looking at their legal entity in the country where they are registered) by signing the invoice as it passes through.
+The receiving gateway checks the sending gateway's signature before delivering it to the final recipient.
+This is called the four-corner model (sender -> sending gateway -> receiving gateway -> recipient).

 What is not possible today is to send and receive Peppol-compatible invoices where the sender and/or the receiver:
 * is not able or willing to pay the significant monthly fee for the services of a Peppol gateway service